-But for about twenty years they had offshoots all over Germany.
-After the Second World War, leather trousers were initially a mundane addition to the lack of clothing.
-Their robust properties made them a natural article of clothing in the FRG and GDR, and not only for children and young people.
-At the beginning of the sixties, blue jeans began to gain acceptance due to the progressive change in the spirit of the age.
+For about twenty years, however, there were offshoots all over Germany.
+After the Second World War, lederhosen were initially a banal addition to the lack of clothing.
+Their robust properties made them a natural item of clothing in the FRG and GDR, and not only for children and young people.
+At the beginning of the sixties, blue jeans began to gain acceptance due to the progressive change in the spirit of the times.
 In terms of durability jeans are nothing to sneeze at.
-Let us remember the common great-grandparents of leather leggings and linen jeans who, from the 18th century onwards, diligently created modern times in the shape of common work trousers in forest, field and workshop.
+Let us remember the common great-grandparents of leather leggings and linen jeans who, from the 18th century onwards, diligently created the modern era in the form of the common work trousers in forest, field and workshop.

 * Quote from Wikipedia, "Sansculottes", traduced from the German version